 The amount of time needed to visit top Niagara Falls attractions can vary distinctly depending on lineups and crowds, and we can make no promises about wait times.
 However, for your reference, here are some basics on the expected time it takes to experience the main Niagara Falls attractions:

 • How long does Niagara City Cruises Voyage to the Falls Boat Tour take?
 The boat tour and funicular generally take between 30 – 60 minutes from start to finish.
-Boat tours leave every 15 minutes for the majority of the day, but wait times can vary a great deal.
+Boat tours leave every 15 minutes for most of the day, but wait times can vary greatly.
 For example, you can expect a significant wait between 11 am and 4 pm on summer weekends.
 Boarding can take much less time if you arrive first thing in the morning, on a weekday, or outside of summer vacation.
 Be sure to factor a potential lineup into your schedule and buy tickets ahead to skip the booth.

 • How long does Niagara’s Fury take?
 Niagara’s Fury is a 4D show that lasts about 30 minutes.
 During busy times of the year, Niagara Parks advises lining up 20 minutes before the next show to secure your spot, although this is not always necessary.